Reason (programming language)

-Reason, also known as ReasonML, is a general-purpose, high-level, multi-paradigm, functional and object-oriented programming language and syntax extension and toolchain for OCaml created by Jordan Walke, who also created the React framework, at Facebook.
-Reason uses many syntax elements from JavaScript, compiles to native code using OCaml's compiler toolchain, and can compile to JavaScript using the ReScript compiler.
+Reason, also known as ReasonML, is a programming language and toolchain that is part of the OCaml programming language ecosystem.
+Reason uses many syntax elements from JavaScript, compiles to native code using OCaml's compiler toolchain, and can compile to JavaScript using the Melange compiler.

-The Reason community officially provides ReasonReact as a solution for React-based web applications.

-BuckleScript and ReScript

-Reason was originally compiled to JavaScript using the BuckleScript compiler, which was created at Bloomberg L.P.

-In 2020, the BuckleScript and Reason toolchain was rebranded to ReScript, essentially creating a separate language that had different syntax from Reason and only compiled to JavaScript.

-BuckleScript was forked to Melange to continue to support compiling OCaml to JavaScript.

-Differences from OCaml Syntax
+Language characteristics

+Since Reason is an alternate syntax to OCaml, they share the same characteristics.
+Both languages are general-purpose, functional and object-oriented.

 While Reason compiles down to native code via OCaml's toolchain, it specifically differs in its syntax, error messaging, and editor tooling.
-This allows Reason to provide an experience more similar to JavaScript or TypeScript for developers, which some may be more familiar with.
+This allows Reason to provide an experience more similar to JavaScript or TypeScript for developers.

-While OCaml primarily uses parentheses or begin/end keywords to delimit blocks—with nothing separating declarations—Reason tends to use curly braces to delimit blocks and semicolons for separating declarations.
-Like JavaScript, Reason also defines functions via arrow-like syntax rather than OCaml's fun keyword.
+Reason’s syntax is more similar to JavaScript and other C-style languages than to OCaml.
+For example, Reason tends to use curly braces to delimit blocks and semicolons for separating statements, while OCaml primarily uses parentheses or begin/end keywords to delimit blocks, with nothing separating declarations.
+Reason also defines functions via an arrow-like syntax (rather than OCaml's fun keyword), and calling a function requires parentheses around its arguments.
 Other notable differences include naming the pattern matching keyword switch (instead of match), and reformatting error messages to be more familiar to JavaScript programmers.

+The Reason community officially provides ReasonReact as a solution for web applications based on the React framework.